fesenkod/angularjs-login-table/README.md

 # angularjs-login-table

 SPA for displaying database with employees in a table view.
 Supports add new data to database, edit existing data, deletion, sorting and filtering by several fields.
 Requires authorization before access to table view.
-It use SHA256 hashing for passwords (https://github.com/emn178/js-sha256).
+It uses SHA256 hashing for passwords (https://github.com/emn178/js-sha256).
 If you want to log in in testing mode you should look at file readme.txt where example 10 users are described with actual logins and passwords.

 This spplication uses mock json-server (https://github.com/typicode/json-server).